 Visibility and hierarchy are linked in 15Five.
 The default visibility you have in 15Five depends on your level in the company hierarchy.
 There are other ways to increase visibility, noted below.
 It is important to know that these visibility options are specific to Check-ins.
 Visibility settings may differ from feature to feature.

-- Traditional Management Hierarchy - By default we have 15Five set up for a traditional management model.
-As an administrator, you can add reporters and reviewers, and be able to drill down into the organization.
-Drill down is defined as the ability to see everyone's 15Fives who are below you in the reporting hierarchy.
-This default structure allows a user to see 15Fives of anyone below them on the reporting chain.
-For more details on this default setting, see this page.
+- Traditional management hierarchy: By default, we have 15Five set up for a traditional management model.
+As an account administrator, you can add direct reports and managers, and see down your line in the organization.
+Hierarchy visibility is defined as the ability to see everyone's Check-ins who are below you in the reporting hierarchy.
+This also goes for managers- allowing them to see Check-ins of anyone below them in their reporting line.
+For more details on the default visibility setting, see this page.

-- Total Organizational Transparency - If you would like to create a fully transparent organization where all people can read everyone's reports, make comments, and like comments, keep reading.
-You can set up your organization by creating a group with Group drill-down and Group viewing enabled.
-Keep in mind that all reports will become viewable to everyone on this setting.
-All members of your team would need to be members of the group.
+- Total organizational transparency: If you would like to create a fully transparent organization where all people can view everyone's reports, including the ability to make and like comments, then keep reading.
+For full transparency, create a group with all individuals as members and enable group drill-down and group viewing.
+Keep in mind that all reports will become viewable to everyone via this method.
+Again, all people in your company need to be members of the group.